 Please note that for customer service and training purposes calls with Heritable Development Finance may be monitored and/or recorded.

-This Statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2024 to 31 December 2024.
-This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (together, the Group) have taken to combat slavery and human trafficking in our businesses and supply chains in the financial year ending 31 December 2024.
-This Statement is made on behalf of OneSavings Bank plc, Interbay ML, Ltd and Charter Court Financial Services Limited.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2025 to 31 December 2025.
+This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (together, the Group) have taken to identify, assess, address and combat slavery and human trafficking in its businesses and supply chains in the financial year ending 31 December 2025.
+This statement is made on behalf of OneSavings Bank plc, Interbay Funding, Ltd, Interbay Asset Finance Limited and Charter Court Financial Services Limited.

-The Group is committed to tackling modern slavery throughout its businesses and supply chain.
+The Group is committed to tackling all forms of modern slavery, including forced or compulsory labour or human trafficking throughout its businesses and supply chains.
 We continue to monitor our social and environmental impact and strive to ensure that anyone we do business with adheres to our principles.
+We recognise that modern slavery is a complex and evolving risk and that effective management requires ongoing assessment, transparency and continuous improvement.

-The Group is made up of a family of specialist financial services brands, namely Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise (formerly Precise Mortgages), Charter Savings Bank (CSB) and Charter Court Financial Services.
+The Group comprises a number of specialist brands, including Rely, Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise, Charter Savings Bank and Charter Court Financial Services.

-OSB India (OSBI) is a wholly owned subsidiary based in Bangalore and Hyderabad, India.
-OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources (HR) and Legal.
-The Group operates a one team approach between the UK and India.
+OSB India (OSBI) is a wholly-owned subsidiary based in Bangalore and Hyderabad which supports UK business functions including Operations, IT, Finance, HR and Legal.
+The Group operates a one-team approach between the UK and India.

-The Group’s UK national charity partner for 2024 was Depaul UK, a charity working with young homeless people, in support of which Group colleagues undertook various fundraisers and participated in volunteering activities and campaigns such the Nightstop Step Challenge.
+The Group’s UK national charity partner for 2025 was Depaul UK, a charity working with young homeless people, in support of which Group colleagues undertook various fundraisers.
 The Group remains cognisant of any risks of modern slavery within this partnership through a formal agreement.
 Demelza, our longer-term charity partner, supported in part by our dedicated Demelza Children’s Savings Account, provides end-of-life care to children in the UK and support for their families.
-The Group’s total benefit to all charities/ organisations was over £394k in 2024.
+The Group’s total benefit to all charities/ organisations was over £376k in 2025.

 You can find out more about the Group in our Annual Report and Accounts.
 These are available online at https://www.osb.co.uk.